DFKI-NLP/InterroLang/README.md

 ## InterroLang Interface
 ![](./static/images/interface.png)
 We consider 7 categories of operations.
-- About: capabilities of our system.
+- About: Capabilities of our system.
-- Metadata: information in terms of data, model, label.
+- Metadata: Information in terms of data, model, labels.
-- Prediction: various operations related to golden labels and predictions.
+- Prediction: Various operations related to gold labels and model predictions.
-- Understanding: find some similar instances.
+- Understanding: Keyword-based analysis and retrieval of similar instances.
-- Explanation: different kinds of methods to explain an instance / dataset.
+- Explanation: Feature attribution methods (local-, class-, global-level) and free-text rationalization.
+- Perturbation: Methods to change some parts of an instance, e.g. such that the label of the instance would change.
-- Custom input: we not only allow instances from the dataset but also instances given by user.
+- Custom input: We not only allow instances from the dataset but also instances given by users.
 (More details see [below](https://github.com/nfelnlp/InterroLang#process))
-- Perturbation: operations would change some parts of instance such that the label of the instance would change.

 ### Dataset Viewer
-We provide a dataset view, with which user can explore instances containing in the current dataset (in screenshot, BoolQ dataset is used).
-User can enter a token to search instances that include the entered token.
+We provide a dataset view with which users can explore instances contained in the pre-defined dataset (in screenshot, BoolQ dataset is used).
+Users can search instances that include the entered string.
 ![](./static/images/data_viewer.png)

 ## Datasets / Use cases